RepakaRamateja/Log-File-Processing-Data-Pipeline/README.md

 please go through the file commands.txt in realtime

-source code will be in spark streaming
+source code will be in spark streaming folder

 ## Screen shots